Vamsimangalagiri34/Vamsimangalagiri34/README.md

-👋 Hi, I’m Vamsi Mangalagiri
-👀 I’m a passionate full stack developer with a knack for creating seamless user experiences and robust backend solutions.
-🌱 I’m currently exploring the latest web technologies and frameworks, enhancing my skills in Java, HTML, CSS,  JavaScript,React Js,Python,SQL.
-🚀 I thrive on tackling challenges and delivering innovative solutions, and I’m actively seeking job opportunities to contribute my expertise to impactful projects.
+👋 Hello, I'm Vamsi Mangalagiri, a passionate Computer Science graduate specializing in Full-Stack Development, with strong proficiency in both front-end and back-end technologies.

+I've successfully built and deployed multiple projects, including:
+🚀 A comprehensive Movie Ticket Booking Web Application 🥗 Recipe Corner using React
+🛒 An Amazon Clone — all showcasing my ability to deliver robust, scalable full-stack solutions.

+During my Java Full Stack Developer Internship, I gained hands-on experience in building efficient, scalable, and high-performing applications.

+I'm driven by a passion for using technology to solve real-world problems and constantly strive to learn, adapt, and innovate.

+💼 I’m currently open to internship and full-time opportunities, ready to contribute my skills, creativity, and enthusiasm to impactful projects in the tech industry.